kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- Scheduler doesn't actively clear a Pod's `schedulingPaused` state.
-This means if the controller logic is ill-implemented, some Pods may stay in Pending state incorrectly.
-If you noticed a Pod stays in Pending state for a long time and it carries `schedulingPaused=true`, you may find out which component updates the state (via `.spec.managedFields`) and report the symptom to the component owner.
+- Scheduler doesn't actively clear a Pod's `schedulingGates` field.
+This means if some controller is ill-implemented, some Pods may stay in Pending state incorrectly.
+If you noticed a Pod stays in Pending state for a long time and it carries non-nil `schedulingGates`, you may find out which component owns the gate(s) (via `.spec.managedFields`) and report the symptom to the component owner.

-- Faulty controllers may forget to unset the Pod's `schedulingPaused` state, and hence results in a large number of unschedulable Pods.
+- Faulty controllers may forget to remove the Pod's `schedulingGates`, and hence results in a large number of unschedulable Pods.
 In Alpha, we don't limit the number of unschedulabe Pods caused by potential faulty controllers.
 We will evaluate necessary options in the future to mitigate potential abuse.